dabamos/dmpack/README.md

 ```

 The Git repository has to be cloned recursively.
 Otherwise, your will need to
-download the sub-modules manually.
-Then, run the Makefile:
+download the sub-modules manually by executing `fetchvendor.sh`.
+Then, run the
+Makefile:

 ```
 $ git clone --depth 1 --recursive https://github.com/dabamos/dmpack